-- 1. Provide opportunities for Lake County residents to participate in healthful, outdoor recreation activities in natural settings provided in our Forest Preserves. - 1.1 Monitor existing uses and encourage and allow compatible public use in a manner that is safe for visitors and protects natural resources and facilities. - 1.2 Evaluate District lakes for potential additional catch and release fishing sites. - 2.
-Provide Trails, Greenways, Scenic Vistas, Open Spaces, River and Lake Access - 2.1 Millennium Trail-Complete the construction of sections of the identified District regional trail system that are funded in the CIP and plan for additional future sections for when funding is available.
-Evaluate opportunities to include underserved and economically challenged areas of the county into the District's regional trail system. - 2.2 Provide public access to inland lakes, rivers and streams. - 2.3 Preserve, where appropriate, remaining undeveloped lakefront and riparian land.
+- 1. Provide opportunities for Lake County residents to participate in healthful, outdoor recreation activities in natural settings provided in our Forest Preserves. - 1.1 Monitor existing uses and encourage and allow compatible public use in a manner that is safe for visitors and protects natural resources. and facilities.
+1.1 Evaluate the accessibility of the focal points of the developed preserves. - 2.
+Provide Trails, Greenways, Scenic Vistas, Open Spaces, River and Lake Access - 2.1 Complete the construction of sections of the identified District regional trail system that are funded in the CIP and plan for additional future sections for when funding is available.
+Evaluate opportunities to include underserved and economically challenged areas of the county into the District's regional trail system. - 2.2 Provide public access to inland lakes, rivers and streams.

-- 2.4 Continue to implement the planned network of regional trails and greenways. - 2.5 Community Connector Trails Evaluate and propose opportunities to connect District's regional and preserve trail systems with other community trails and greenways to enhance the countywide network of trails and greenways.
-Evaluate opportunities to connect underserved areas of the county to the District's network of regional trails. - 2.6 Water Trails Enhance Continue to manage the Des Plaines River Water Trail by, including installing signs, clearing of logs and debris, and-maintaining canoe/kayak launches and actively supporting the volunteer Riverkeepers program.
-Remove two remaining low head dams from the river. - 2.7 Trail Signs Implement a District-wide trail sign system to enhance preserve visitors confidence in using trails. - 2.8 Begin work on a plan that identifies a funding-strategy for capital and operational expenses that maximizes connectivity between our preserves and communities in that opens up preserves in north-central Lake County. - 3.
-Open Analyze opportunities to open new preserves, trails and facilities. - 3.1 Analyze long-term operating and maintenance costs, cost savings, and identify corresponding additional non-tax revenues and/or expense reductions, when planning, adding, opening or expanding facilities. - 3.2 Provide initial public access to undeveloped sites when adequate operations and maintenance funding is identified and as approved in the FiveTen-Year Capital Improvement Plan. - 3.3 Provide convenient and equitable public access throughout Lake County to basic Forest Preserve facilities, such as multipurpose trails, picnic shelters, fishing access and children's play equipment.
+- 2.3 Preserve, where appropriate, remaining undeveloped lakefront and riparian land. - 2.4 Continue to implement the planned network of regional trails and greenways. - 2.5 Water Trails Continue to manage the Des Plaines River Water Trail by, clearing of logs and debris, maintaining canoe/kayak launches and actively supporting the volunteer Riverkeepers program. - 2.6 Trail Signs Implement a District-wide trail sign system to enhance preserve visitors confidence in using trails. - 2.7 Maintain the District's interactive trail map.
+Begin work on a plan that identifies a strategy that opens up preserves in north central Lake County.

+3. Analyze opportunities to open new preserves, trails and facilities.

+- 3.1 Analyze long-term operating and maintenance costs, cost savings, and identify corresponding additional non-tax revenues and/or expense reductions, when planning, adding, opening or expanding facilities. - 3.2 Provide initial public access to undeveloped sites when adequate operations and maintenance funding is identified and as approved in the Ten10-Year Capital Improvement Plan. - 3.3 Provide convenient and equitable public access throughout Lake County to basic Forest Preserve facilities, such as multipurpose-trails, picnic-shelters, fishing_access and children's play equipment.